IgniteUI/igniteui-docfx/en/components/grids_templates/column_resizing.md

 #### Resizing columns in pixels/percentages

-Depending on the user scenario, the column width may be defined in pixels or percentages.
-Both scenarios are supported by the Column Resizing feature as well as mixing widths in pixels and percentages.
-By default if a column does not have width set, it will fit the available space and its width will be set in pixels which will be reflected by the resizing.
+Depending on the user scenario, the column widths may be defined in pixels, percentages or a mix of both.
+All these scenarios are supported by the Column Resizing feature.
+By default if a column does not have width set, it fits the available space with width set in pixels.

 This means that the following configuration is possible: